solid/web-access-control-spec/README.md

     acl:accessTo    <https://alice.databox.me/profile/card>.  # to the public profile
 ```

-Note that this is a special case of `acl:agentClass` usage, since it doesn't
-point to a Class Listing document that's meant to be de-referenced.

 ### Authenticated Agents (Anyone logged on)

 Authenticated access is a bit like public access